 Fungi pose several challenges for sampling.
 Firstly, sampling often relies on reproductive structures that for most species are ephemeral, irregular and somewhat unpredictable in appearance (Lodge et al., 2004).
 Hence, a single sampling campaign will at best uncover a fraction of the true macrofungal diversity, and even extensive sampling campaigns spanning many years may not yield complete species lists (Abrego et al., 2016; Ruldoph et al., 2018; Straatsma et al., 2001).
-As a trade-off between unpredictability and sampling feasibility, most of the reviewed forest multi-taxon studies have included two samplings per plot/stand during the same year, mainly in spring and autumn.
+As a trade-off between unpredictability and sampling feasibility, most of the reviewed forest multi-taxon studies have included two samplings per plot/stand during the same year,

+Figure 8.
+Sampling units (first standard left, second standard right) for fungi, and substrates to be sampled (bottom).
+The DNA symbol refers to the sampling of ground fungi through environmental DNA to be performed in the first standard only (yellow squares); the dotted line refers to the sampling of fungi on lying deadwood across both standards (orange standards). mainly in spring and autumn.
 This strategy is hardly optimal to recover fungal diversity (Halme & Kotiaho, 2012), and when possible two samplings, early and late in the peak autumn season, should be combined over successive years (or within one year) to be cost-effective.
-The issue of undersampling is largest for macrofungi producing agaricoid reproductive structures and smallest for perennial polypores (Halme & Kotiaho.
-2012).
+The issue of undersampling is largest for macrofungi producing agaricoid reproductive structures and smallest for perennial polypores (Halme & Kotiaho, 2012).

 Differently from other sessile groups, fungal species abundance is mostly recorded as the count of occupied units for species occurring on deadwood, or as the count of reproductive structures.
 While the first approach gives insights into the number of reproductive individuals per species, the second approach gives insight into the number of reproductive structures produced, but not the number of fungal individuals they represent.
 Sampling is usually separated between substrate types.
 Typically, ground and deadwood elements are differentiated, and often monitored using different protocols.
 Importantly, size thresholds for inclusion of reproductive structures vary widely among studies.
 This is especially true for ascomycetes (both discomycetes and pyrenomycetes) where reproductive structures smaller than 5 mm are sometimes excluded from surveys.
 In the same manner corticioid fungi are rarely fully included in surveys, especially among the soil and litter dwelling species.
 The agaricoid reproductive structure is most prominent among soil-living fungi (ectomycorrhizal and decomposing) that, for this reason, are particularly prone to undersampling based on reproductive structures.
 Sampling of fungal communities by eDNA based protocols is rapidly developing as an alternative to surveys based on reproductive structures.
 Although this approach needs the allocation of extra funds (not estimated here) as compared to traditional sampling approaches, it has been shown to be cost effective for soil-living fungi, and to provide a much better reflection of the true fungal diversity (Frøslev et al., 2019).
 For saproxylic fungi, the benefits of using eDNA based protocols are less prominent and fruit-body surveys can still be considered cost effective (Runnel et al., 2015).
 With the use of additional primers, the same samples used for fungal surveys can be investigated for many other groups of soil-dwelling organisms (e.g., Brunbjerg et al. 2019).